zpratikpathak/local-connectV2/README.md

 ﻿# Local Connect
  Local Connect is a project which connects people during internet downtime or any crisis.
+It creates a local web server and all the people who are connected to our network can access this web application.
+After that they can either create a chatroom or join a chatroom.
+Connect with friends and have fun.

 # Requirements
 - Python3